sourcegraph/about/handbook/product/design/index.md

 Our design process is documented here: **[Design process](design_process.md)**

-## Working with design

-Working with design should feel fluid, you should be able to open an issue or bring up a concern in slack, and receive actionable feedback: either implementable, or a call to explore further.

-You should also not feel limited to words, images (sketches, or references made by editing the broswer DOM) are also encouraged.

 ### Figma

 - Click 'C' whilst in Figma, or check the navigation bar in the top left hand corner and look for the comment icon; you can drop comments anywhere in a file, and the owner of the page will be notified via email

-### GitHub

-- Assign one of the team, add the tag 'needs-design', and utilize the [design priorities project](https://github.com/orgs/sourcegraph/projects/66)

 ## Internal resources